CloudVeneto/CVUserGuide/source/winVMdoc.rst

 Installation Mode
 ^^^^^^^^^^^^^^^^^
 Choose the installation type that suits your needs.
-A standard installation should be ok for most cases.
+An installation for personal use should be suitable for most cases.

 .. image:: ./images/Win10-PersonalOrganizationENG.png
    :align: center